willfixlater/resume/resources/markup/resume.md

 Clojure has been my language of choice since the beginnings of 2016.
 I have written a library in it, Turmeric, and a handful of personal projects.
 I understand category theory, lambda calculas and combinatory logic as they apply to programming, through the Curry-Howard(-Lambek) isomorphism and otherwise, as well as theoretically to an intermediate degree.

-I have been living in Chile for the last 4 years and speak Spanish fluently.
+I have been living in Chile since 2013 and speak Spanish fluently.